-- After your Nest is finished scanning for local networks, select your Wi-Fi and, if needed, enter your password.
+- After your Nest has scanned nearby networks, select your Wi-Fi and, if necessary, put in your password.

-Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
+It can be recharged using a USB charger that comes with the Nest.

-If you aren’t going to be in your home for a long time, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
-Using Off mode will turn off all of your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you plan on being away for a couple weeks, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting dangerously hot or cold.